OS2iot/OS2iot-docs/source/internal-interface-design/internal-interface-design.rst

 This is done by pressing the "Authorize" button near the top right.
 To test your login, the ``/api/v1/auth/profile`` endpoint can be called, it will return the contents of the JWT payload, which is explained below.

+Authorization (Permissions)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There is four levels of permissions in OS2IoT:

+- Global Admin

+ - Can do anything

+- Organization Admin

+ - Is scoped to a single organization
+ - Can do anything to that organization
+ - Can add new users

+- Write

+ - Is scoped to a single organization and zero or more applications
+ - Can write/create/delete entities within an organization on certain applications

+- Read

+ - Is scoped to a single organization and zero or more applications
+ - Can read (view) entities within certain applications within an organization

+The permissions are hieratical, meaning that you implicitly have all lesser permissions than the ones you have explicitly.
+For instance, if a user is an Organization Admin for an Organization, then that user also have the Write and Read permissions.